choojs/choo-handbook/sup-choo.md

 # sup choo
 Hey there stranger, welcome to this workshop.
 My name is [yosh](https://twitter.com/yoshuawuyts), and I'll be your host for today.
-I'm super stoked for you to have landed on these docs.
-I'm assuming `choo` (choo choo!) has piqued your interest, and you'd like to get started with it.
-So that's exactly what we'll do!
+I'm super stoked for you to be here.
+I'm goinging ahead and assume `choo` (choo choo!) has piqued your interest, and you want to get started.
+Let's do it!

 `choo` is a tiny little framework that tries to bridge the gap from prototyping to production code.
 How does that work?
-Easy - you'll have done that in the next few minutes.
+Easy - you'll have seen it in action in the next few minutes.
 We'll be building a pocket-sized app, starting off with HTML and then gently bolting on logic where needed.
 Here goes!

 ## Task
 Create a `choo` app that displays `"hello pink world!"` inside of a `<div>` in the browser.

 ## Guide
-### Sup choo
 To get things started we must import `choo` and create a new instance called `app`. `app` will be the little container that holds our app.
 Create a new file called `client.js` and initialize `choo`: